biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Galadriel, a young half-elf bard with a beautiful voice and a talent for storytelling.
        - Thrain, a middle-aged dwarf miner with a thick beard and a love of gemstones.
+- Religion
+  - Temple of Aphrodite
+    - Workers:
+       - Bev Treebark, 25, a beautiful and alluring half-elf priest with a love of romance and a talent for matchmaking.
+       - Gabby Chambers, 35, a middle-aged human temple guard with a regal and elegant demeanor.
+       - Erin Rose, 20, a young human acolyte with a kind heart and a love of beauty.
+  - Temple of Dionysus
+    - Workers:
+       - Brynn Holcomb, 31, a tall and imposing human priest with a love of wine and a talent for singing.
+       - Jody Guzman, 40, a middle-aged human cook with a love of feasting and a talent for cooking.
+       - Alex Wilcox, 50, an elderly satyr caretaker with a mischievous grin and a love

 #### Cumming (400) North side outside of town on Lake Lanier (mixed race, magic school)
 - Inn